-First, Facebook Messenger is the third most-used messaging app globally with over 2 billion messages exchanged among businesses every month.
+First, Facebook Messenger is the second most-used messaging app globally with over a billion messages exchanged among businesses per day.

 Did you know that building a Facebook Messenger bot is actually a lot cheaper than creating a mobile app for business?
 Surprised?
 Well, it is a fact.

-Now that you have a clear idea about what a bot is and what major advantages it can offer, let us take a look at how a Facebook Messenger bot can help you with:
+Now, you have a clear idea about what a bot is and the major advantages it can offer.

 - Improved Reach: People like to open the messages received on Messenger and will always prefer them over marketing emails.
-Facebook Messenger already contains sponsored ads and these can be shared with the users who have expressed interest or been in touch with your brand on your Facebook page.
-Thus, a bot can use these ads to target customers who have a high intent of making a purchase from your brand.
+Facebook Messenger already contains sponsored ads, which can be shared with the users who have expressed interest or been in touch with your brand on your Facebook page.
+Thus, a Facebook messenger bot can use these ads to target customers who have a high intent to purchase your brand.

-- 24x7 Customer Service: Customers can be in need of assistance at any time of the day or night.
-A bot eliminates the need of being put on hold and can deal with repetitive questions with ease.
+- 24X7 Customer Service: Customers can be in need of assistance at any time of the day or night.
+A bot eliminates the need to be put on hold and can deal with repetitive questions easily.
 Automation can improve customer service to a great extent and help you save time to focus on more pressing concerns in your organization.